Search engine is loading. Please wait…

 Is it safe to drive in Denmark?

 Driving is generally straightforward on main roads and motorways.
-Visitors should pay attention to cyclists, parking rules, speed enforcement, and bridge tolls on some longer crossings.
+Visitors should pay attention to cyclists, parking rules, speed enforcement, bridge tolls, and busy traffic around Copenhagen.

 What are the driving age limits for renting a car?